The African Studies curriculum provides ample opportunity and variety to the student interested in pursuing the minor.

-The African Studies Center, though the Pardee School of Global Studies, offers degree-enhancing opportunities for undergraduates as well as graduate students.
-For undergraduates, there are two possible minors: African Studies and African Languages & Literature.
-In addition to on-campus African Studies offerings, students can take courses through BU Study Abroad programs in Morocco, Senegal, Zanzibar, Zambia, South Africa and Burkina Faso.
-Opportunities also exist for students to cross-register in African Studies courses at nearby colleges and universities, such as Harvard University, MIT, Northeastern University, Brandeis University, Tufts University, and Boston College.
+Undergraduates can elect to minor in African Studies and African Languages & Literature.
+In addition to on-campus African Studies offerings, students can take courses through BU Study Abroad programs.
+Opportunities also exist for students to cross-register in African Studies courses at nearby colleges and universities.

 The African Studies Center is a federally funded National Resource Center for African Studies.
 As such, the center has financial aid available for both undergraduate and graduate students who are studying African languages.
-This support can be awarded for multiple years and is meant to encourage deeper, more meaningful skills in speaking African languages and appreciating their attendant communities.
 Students from programs such as public health, education, law, business, and art history have been past recipients of these fellowships.